 1. Name the feelings.
 One of the most important aspects of lovingly managing hurt is to name the hurt.
 There is something magical about saying to the hurting part of you – your feeling self, which is your inner child – "I know that right now you are feeling so heartbroken by what is happening with your partner (or your friend, your child, your parent), and that you are feeling very helpless over them.
 I understand how hard it is to feel this."

 We all want acknowledgment for our feelings, and acknowledging these deeply painful feelings is vital for being able to release them.
 Naming them is a powerful way to acknowledge them.

 2. Be kind and compassionate toward your painful feelings.
-When we are feeling hurt, we need understanding, kindness and compassion.
-It is very healing to learn to give this to ourselves.
+When you feel hurt, you need understanding, kindness and compassion.
+Put your hands on your heart and be kind and compassionate with yourself - it is very healing to give this to yourself.
 Allow yourself to cry if you feel like crying, as tears are a healthy way of releasing these feelings out of your body.

 3. Release the feelings to Spirit.
 When you feel ready, say, "I release these feelings to Spirit and ask for them to be replaced by peace and acceptance."
 You can feel your feelings moving out and being released.

 4. Learn from them.
 Open to learning with your higher self about anything these feelings are teaching you about a person or situation.
 What truth are they telling you about this person or situation?
 Is there any loving action you need to take for yourself in this situation?

 5. Take the loving action.
 Accept whatever truth you learn about, and take whatever loving action you need to take.

 6. Notice how you feel now.
 Notice that you likely feel clear and released, and that this didn't take long at all.
 Notice that you CAN manage your painful feelings and that you no longer need to be afraid of the pain of loving.